jenkins-infra/jenkins.io/content/blog/2015/2015-07-24-integrating-kubernetes-and-jenkins.md

 ---
-layout: post
+:layout: post
-title: Integrating Kubernetes and Jenkins
+:title: Integrating Kubernetes and Jenkins
-nodeid: 585
+:nodeid: 585
-created: 1437747464
+:created: 1437747464
-tags:
+:tags:
 - general
 - plugins
 - video
+:author: danielbeck
 ---
 [Kubernetes](http://kubernetes.io/) is an open-source project by Google that provides a platform for managing Docker containers as a cluster.
 In their own words: